chamambom/my-terraform-cloud-journey/README.md

     Twitter: @adamrushuk

 This repository contains terraform code snippets and best practices notes that i reuse from time to time when managing cloud environment.

+Some background - I lead a team of cloud delivery engineers operating remotely across Southern Africa (DRC , Zimbabwe ,Zambia and Botswana).
+Our customers are segmented into "managed cloud customers" and "unmanaged cloud customers".
+Depending on the scale of resources that the "managed cloud customer" wants to deploy - we use terraform and private git repos to manage their resources.

 Test secure **Azure** provisioning using **Terraform**, utilising a [Remote Backend](https://www.terraform.io/docs/backends/types/azurerm.html) and a